 South Carolina has a rich history of producing talented basketball players who made their mark in the NBA.
 As you dive into the world of NBA players from South Carolina, you’ll find that many of them successfully transitioned from high school to professional basketball, making a name for themselves on various NBA teams.

 From their high school days in South Carolina, these players attracted the attention of college recruiters and NBA scouts.
-In some cases, they even bypassed college and entered the NBA Draft directly from high school.
-An intriguing example of this process is Jermaine O’Neal, who followed the footsteps of fellow South Carolina native and McDonald’s All-American, Kevin Garnett, even getting drafted 17th overall by the Portland Trail Blazers.
+They sometimes even bypassed college and entered the NBA Draft directly from high school.
+An intriguing example of this process is Jermaine O’Neal, who followed the footsteps of fellow South Carolina native and McDonald’s All-American Kevin Garnett, even getting drafted 17th overall by the Portland Trail Blazers.

 When it comes to college basketball, South Carolina has provided many players to in-state and out-of-state schools, such as College of Charleston, Furman, South Carolina State University, Wofford, Boise State, and more.
 Standout players like Alex English, who graduated as the all-time leading scorer at the University of South Carolina, paved the way for future generations.